 A golf watch with a touchscreen that provides all the basic features, as well as a full range of advanced features like a green view, accelerometer, automatic scoring, and performance analysis, usually costs between $225 and $300.

 A. Fitness trackers are designed to track multiple sports, so one can certainly be used to track your golf game.
 However, it doesn’t offer all the same features as a dedicated golf watch, such as an automatic scoring system.
 Golf watches may include a pedometer to count steps, but they don’t keep track of advanced statistics for other sports.
-If you play multiple sports, a fitness tracker may be the best option, but if you only play golf, opt for a watch specifically designed for the sport.
+If you play multiple sports, a fitness tracker may be the best option, but if you only play golf, opt for a model specifically designed for the sport.

 A. Some golf watches may mistakenly count a practice shot in your game score, but most models are able to use GPS to determine where you take your swing.
-If you take multiple shots in the same spot, the watch usually only records the most recent swing to keep an accurate score.
+If you take multiple shots in the same spot, the unit usually only records the most recent swing to keep an accurate score.

 A. Most golf watches have adjustable bands that allow you to loosen or tighten them as necessary.
 Women or anyone with a smaller wrist can comfortably wear a golf watch, though they might have to wear the band on the tightest or smallest setting.